Facilities

 Our school is open plan, modern, and furnished to feel welcoming and safe for our students.
 Our design choices promote independence and agency in our students, encouraging them to take charge of their learning journey down to where they sit, proximity to others, and if they choose a couch or chair.

-Something as simple as breaking the negative associations with set seating and tables and chairs facing the front of the classroom is the first step to better engagement with our students.
+Something as simple as breaking the negative associations with set seating, and tables and chairs facing the front of the classroom, is the first step to better engagement with our students.

 Chesser Street Campus